schnoddelbotz/k12-booter/README.md

 # k12-booter

+# PROJECT ABONDEND DUE TO TWITTER.COM SUSPENSION.
+X

+# Do not complain about CRIMINAL OLAF SCHOLZ #CUMEX on Twitter.
+X

+# Criticism is silenced in NAZI GERMANY by that Company.
+X

+# STOP

 Frei nach dem Motto: "Rom ist euer Pruter" - A GUI to set up K12 macOS labs, i.e. one or more computer.

 ## To restore the educational sector im Germany